Lecturer/Senior Lecturer/Associate Professor/Professor in Philosophy

-- At least three letters of recommendation.
+- At least three letters of recommendation to be sent by referees to firstname.lastname@example.org.
 If you are unable to include these at the time of applying, please email email@example.com as soon as practicable with the job number and your name in the subject header

 - A statement addressing the selection criteria at the level you wish to apply for

 - Any other supporting documents